ColtonXan/Class_Portfolio/_posts/2023-4-30-resume-and-conclusion.md

 ## Submission Details

 Machine learning is a good skill to have since awareness in it's potential is increasing.
 It's applicable to many different fields and professions, as well as an appealing skill to list in a resume.
 I already practice some machine learning via Azure Machine Learning for my current small job; we're exporting data from remote servers and consolidating it to a container that will form a model over analytic data.
 We'll use this model to determine potential marketing strategies or analyze user engagement.
-So far, I'm content with what I have acquired from this course and I hope to take what I've learned into my future occupation.
+I'm happy with what I have acquired from this course and I hope to take what I've learned into my future occupation.

 Technical Skills: C-Based Languages, Java, JavaScript, Python, R, HTML, CSS